 Gods calendar is given in the Bible and reflects things that are important to Him.
-Just as many people do things according to a calendar, the God gives out his timeline and calendar and does things on his schedule.
-So I believe it's wise to know, understand, use and observe His calendar.
+Just as many people do things according to a calendar, so God gives out his timeline and calendar and does things on his schedule.
+I believe it's wise to know, understand, use and observe His calendar.
 The Bible tells us in Genesis 1 that the sun, moon and stars were made for signs, season, days and years.

 Genesis 1:14 And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: and let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.

 When I was a child, I thought as a child.
 I thought everybody in the world used the calendar that we had in our home as a kid.
 I thought there was no option to use any other calendar or any other reason to use any calendar.
 Later I learned about other ways of reckoning hours, days, months and years.
 When I started computer programming with PHP, I found that the programmers based time on the number of seconds since the Unix epoch (Jan 1st, 1970 GMT).
 This was new to me and opened my eyes up to options.
 Later when trying to understand why some worshiped on Sundays and some worshiped on Saturdays, then I began to read the Bible to search out God's time keeping.
 And because my heart is after obeying God (including following his commands of when and how to worship), my mind was changed about which calendar to live by.
 Initially I had no idea about how important it is to follow God's calendar.

 God's calendar is made of evenings, mornings, days (today, morrow), 6 days, 7th day, week, 7 weeks (49 days), 50th day, months, years, 7th year and 7 periods of 7 years (49 years) and 50th year.

 The relevancy of God's calendar along with the sun, moon and stars is shown by scripture: